Sharath7104/Olx-Clone/README.md

 # flimsy-drain-9129

 Original Website : OLX.com
-OLX makes it so easy to connect people to buy, sell or exchange used goods or products.
+<p>OLX makes it so easy to connect people to buy, sell or exchange used goods or products.</p>

 Project Name : MAD (Make A Deal)